-Part I To be completed by the student

-Name Date of Birth

-Student Registration NoProgramme

-Details of Medical Condition including times and dates:

-Way in which work is affected:

-I declare that the above statement is an accurate, complete and honest representation of the facts.

-Signed by Student Date

-Part II To be completed by a member of staff

-(To record advice given and/or that the student appeared to be unfit to attend and/or to perform to his/her potential.)

-Signed by member of staff Date

-Part III To be completed by Medical Practitioner

-Name of Doctor:

-The above named student is registered with my practice/is or was under my professional care (delete as appropriate) He/she consulted me in relation to the medical condition described on (dates/times, etc):

-Further Comments:

-Signed Practice Stamp:

-Data
+Part I To be completed b the student Name Date of Birth Student Registration No Programme Details of Medical Condition inclu- ing times and dates: Way in which work is affected: I declare that the above statemer is an accurate, complete and honest representation of the facts.
+Signed by Student Date Part II To be completed by a member of staff member of staff the student appeared to be unfit to attend and/or to perform to his/her (To record advice given and/or that potential.)
+(To record advice given and/or that potential.)
+Signed by member of staff the student appeared to be unfit to attend and/or to perform to his/her (To record advice given and/or that potential.)
+Signed by member of staff the student appeared to be unfit to attend and/or to perform to his/her (To record advice given and/or that potential.)
+Signed by member of staff Part III To be completed b Name of Doctor: The above named student is regist the student appeared to be unfit to attend and/or to perform to his/her (To record advice given and/or that potential.)
+Signed by member of staff Part III To be completed b Name of Doctor: The above named student is regist the student appeared to be unfit to attend and/or to perform to his/her Date Medical Practitioner ered with my practice/is or was under my professional care (delete as (To record advice given and/or that potential.)
+Signed by member of staff Part III To be completed b Name of Doctor: The above named student is regist appropriate) He/she consulted member The student appeared to be unfit to attend and/or to perform to his/herDate Medical Practitioner ered with my practice/is or was under my professional care (delete as a in relation to the medical condition described on (dates/times, etc):